marknow22/openstagelistener/README.md

 - ngrep - for listening to the messages that myportal receives
 - ssh daemon on target machine
 - ssh client on client machine

+Problems to solve:

+Initial start sets listener to busy.